SNAP Benefits in South Dakota: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

 Benny is a free app that helps you track your EBT balance in real-time.
-It also offers cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
+It also provides cash back on eligible purchases at stores like Target, Walmart, Kroger, Costco, and others.

 Get 1-3% cash back on groceries and track your EBT Balance